Reviews You Can Rely On

 Best Buy Award

-We've been testing the latest and best windbreakers for years now, and we never take this task lightly.
-Each season, we scour the market for promising new models to test alongside old favorites.
+Each season since 2015, we scour the market for promising new models to test alongside old favorites.
 Every jacket gets measured, scrutinized, compared, and tested in the lab and in the field.
-We use fans and hair dryers to test wind resistance and garden hoses to assess water resistance — in addition to wearing these jackets up peaks, on runs, in the rain, and around town as much as possible for months.
-From kayaking and biking to walking the dog and picnicking with friends, we strive to always bring you the most intriguing models and up-to-date information to help you find the perfect windbreaker for your favorite adventures.
+We use fans and hair dryers to test wind resistance and garden hoses to assess water resistance — in addition to wearing these jackets up peaks, on runs, while travelling, in the rain, and around town as much as possible for months.
+From kayaking and biking to walking the dog and adventuring across the globe, we strive to always bring you the most intriguing models and up-to-date information to help you find the perfect windbreaker for your favorite outdoor endeavors.

 These jackets were tested and scored using five weighted performance metrics: